- How do I get started in undergraduate research?

 - Can I carry my grant into the next year if I don't spend it all?

 Unfortunately no, unless you requested such an arrangement in advance and it was approved.
-The logistics are just too complicated for us.
-You must spend all the funds in your grant by mid April; the exact date varies from year to year but will be available on the Undergraduate Research Grants page.
+You must spend all the funds in your grant by mid-April; the exact date varies from year to year but will be available on the Undergraduate Research Grants page.

 - How do I know if I am submitting an abstract to NCUR or to the UW-System conference?

-We will let you know by mid-late October.
-We are still working out how to make these decisions, but we expect that virtually all students who do two years of undergraduate research will have the chance to go to NCUR if their abstract is accepted.
+While we do consider your preference, the decision process is handled by our staff and we will let you know by mid-late October.
+We expect that virtually all students who do two years of undergraduate research will have the chance to go to NCUR if their abstract is accepted.
 Otherwise, seniors and honors thesis students will (tentatively) be at a slightly higher priority for NCUR attendance.

 - Can I get an undergraduate research grant to do a music or art project?